The Seascape Award

 - Blending multiple images from different times of the day

 NOTES ON DIGITAL ADJUSTMENTS:

 “Minor”, “Minimal” and “Within Reason” adjustments.
 Because there are many different software editing programs and the brightness of computer screens vary from one person to the next, we cannot be more specific and state you should use a maximum +/- 10% digital adjustment.
 This is because a 10% contrast adjustment in one program may require a 20% adjustment in another program to achieve the same result, so you must judge this for yourself when editing your images.
 Please be assured however, that these issues are taken into account and if an image is slightly over or under adjusted, the judges will be as flexible as possible during the judging stages.
 The important point is that the integrity of the image is maintained.

-A key aspect of the SLPOTY ethos is to show care for the environment and to respect the interests of others.
-When out and about taking your photographs for the competition, we respectfully ask that you abide by the Scottish Country Access Code.
+We respectfully ask that when taking your images you show care for the environment and respect the interests of others.
+When out and about taking your photographs for the competition, we ask that you abide by the Scottish Country Access Code.
 Links to the Country Code are listed below.